Eimolgon/Drafts/ICSC.md

 Discussion
 ----------

-Problems addressed in this research are the lack of real-world single-cyclist crash data and its analysis using computer vision techniques.
+In this research we addressed the problems of the lack of real-world single-cyclist crash data and its analysis using computer vision techniques.
 Using instance segmentation, we were able to track the position of the wheels of the bicycle in the image and analyse its crash motion.

 From preliminary results, we observe that sudden variations in the distance